-- a.
-The Town Council/ Charity will not be held responsible for loss by accident, fire, theft, or damage by any means from any allotment.
-The landlord suggests that all plot holders arrange their own insurance to cover these risks. - b.
-The Tenant will be given the combination code to the main allotment site gate, on receipt of the first annual rent. - c.
-The combination code must not be shared. - d.
-Be aware that any equipment or tools stored in sheds, greenhouses or polytunnels are at the Tenant's risk. - e.
-It is recommended that Tenants take out insurance to cover sheds, equipment and produce and possibly themselves also. - f.
+- 75. The Town Council/ Charity will not be held responsible for loss by accident, fire, theft or damage by any means from any allotment.
+The landlord suggests that all plot holders arrange their own insurance to cover these risks. - 76.
+The Tenant will be given the combination code to the main allotment site gate, on receipt of the first annual rent. - 77.
+The combination code must not be shared. - 78.
+Be aware that any equipment or tools stored in sheds, greenhouses or polytunnels are at the Tenant's risk. - 79.
+It is recommended that Tenants take out insurance to cover sheds, equipment and produce and possibly themselves also. - 80.
 For the protection of lone Tenants and prevention of unauthorised visitors, the main gate must always remain locked.
 Tenants must lock the gate behind them when they enter the site and when they leave the site.

-23 MAINTENANCE
+MAINTENANCE

-a.
-The Landlord shall take measures to maintain the site's perimeters, any main haulage-way and water taps.
+81. The Landlord shall take measures to maintain the sites perimeters, any main haulage-way and water taps.

-24 COUNCIL OFFICERS AND LANDLORD'S AGENT
+COUNCIL OFFICERS AND LANDLORD'S AGENT

-- a.
-An officer or Agent of the Landlord may inspect your allotment and any shed, greenhouse or polytunnel on it.
-You must allow that officer or Agents access at any reasonable time. - b.
+- 82. An officer or Agent of the Landlord may inspect your allotment and any shed, greenhouse or polytunnel on it.
+You must allow that officer or Agents access at any reasonable time. - 83.
 Tenants must comply with reasonable directions given by officers or Landlord's Agent.

-25 DOGS
+DOGS

-- a.
-Do not allow any dog to be brought on to the allotment site unless it is kept on a lead and under the full supervision of its owner. - b.
-Dogs are not allowed to be kennelled overnight and Tenants are to clear up any dog fouling. - c.
-Dogs must not be allowed to access any other plot than your own.
+- 84. Do not allow any dog to be brought on to the allotment site unless it is kept on a lead and under the full supervision of its owner. - 85.
+Dogs are not allowed to be kennelled overnight and Tenants are to clear up any dog fouling.

+86. Dogs must not be allowed to access any other plot than your own.

-26 CHANGE OF CONTACT DETAILS
+CHANGE OF CONTACT DETAILS

-a.
-The Tenant must notify us if they change their address, email, or telephone number.
+87. The Tenant must notify us if they change their address, email or telephone number.

-27 TERMINATION/END OF TENANCY
+TERMINATION/END OF TENANCY

-- a.
-The tenancy ends in any of the following ways: - i. after the Tenant moves out of the area; - ii. after the death of the Tenant; - iii. if the Landlord or agent of the Landlord gives the Tenant written notice, or the Tenant gives us two months written notice, during which time the plot is to be kept free of weeds; - iv. if the Landlord or agent of the Landlord gives the Tenant 12 month's written notice, unless there is a breach of tenancy and subsequent forfeiture. - b.
-The Tenant can serve their two months' notice on the Landlord by letter, addressed to Allotments Officer, Stotfold Town Council, The Greenacre Centre, Valerian Way, Stotfold, Hitchin, Herts SG5 4HG email: enquiries@stotfoldtowncouncil.gov.uk. - c.
-The Landlord can serve notice on a Tenant in one of the following ways: - i. by hand delivery or by post, in either case to their last address known to us; - ii. by email to the Tenant's last known email address to us; - iii. by fixing it conspicuously on the allotment if the Landlord has not been able to reach the Tenant by phone or post. - d.
-Termination by forfeiture the Landlord or Agent of the Landlord may enter your allotment and end the tenancy by forfeiture, giving one month's notice if: - i. the rent or any part of it is unpaid for at least 40 days, whether or not we have legally demanded it, or - ii.
-If the Tenant is not duly observing the conditions of their tenancy or if they are in breach of any of the rules. - e.
+- 88. The tenancy ends in any of the following ways: - a) after the Tenant moves out of the area - b) after the death of the Tenant - c) if the Landlord or agent of the Landlord gives the Tenant written notice, or the Tenant gives us two months written notice, during which time the plot is to be kept free of weeds. - 89.
+Termination by forfeiture the Landlord or Agent of the Landlord may enter your allotment and end the tenancy by forfeiture, giving 28- days-notice if: - a) the rent or any part of it is unpaid for at least 40 days, whether or not we have legally demanded it, or - b) If the Tenant is not duly observing the conditions of their or if are in breach of any of the rules. - 90.
 The Landlord will give Tenants reasonable written notice of the breach of rules for which they are intending to forfeit the tenancy.
 The Landlord will give the Tenant an opportunity to put the breach right if they can within a specified timescale.
 If they do, the tenancy will not be forfeited.
-A repeat of the breach would result in immediate forfeiture. - f.
-If a Tenant forfeits their plot, they will not be able to apply for a new plot until 24 months from the date of termination. - g.
-When the tenancy ends (however that happens): - h.
-Tenants must give up the allotment to the Landlord in the clean and tidy state required by these rules and remove any personal possessions. - i.
-If the Tenant's allotment plot is not left clean, tidy and weed free, the Landlord may charge the Tenant for returning it to a satisfactory state (Allotments act 1950). - j.
-Deposit refundable unless the allotment has not been left in a condition seemed satisfactory and work is required to make the allotment available for the next tenant.
+A repeat of the breach would result in immediate forfeiture. - 91.
+If a Tenant forfeits their plot, they will not be able to apply for a new plot until 24 months from the date of termination.